 Producers have become better at shipping propane and natural gas, which are highly volatile substances, and are not stockpiling as they have in the past, Wick said.

-“The overseas market is in high-demand and the producers here are sending it overseas,” Wick said.
+“The overseas market is in high-demand, as even businesses are getting a Propane Commercial Generator Installation as a backup, which has led to producers here are sending it overseas,” Wick said.
 “We just don’t have the backup supply that we normally have.”